 Dr. Marcelo Bussiki is the current music director/conductor of the Brazos Valley Symphony Orchestra and has been in the position since 1996.
-He is also the Vice-Chancellor of Academic Affairs at Blinn College.
-Born in Cuiaba, capital of Mato Grosso State in Brazil, Bussiki left home at age 14 to study at the Brazilian Conservatory of Music in Rio de Janeiro.
-He continued his conducting studies under Maestro Roberto Duarte at Rio de Janeiro Federal University.
-Upon graduation, he was named music director of the orchestra of the Federal University of Mato Grosso, serving for six years.
+He is the Dean of Visual and Performing Arts at Blinn College.
+Born in Cuiaba, capital of Mato Grosso State in Brazil, Bussiki left home at age 14 to study at the Brazilian Conservatory of Music in Rio de Janeiro and continued his conducting studies under Maestro Roberto Duarte at Rio de Janeiro Federal University.

 Bussiki was awarded knighthood in the Ordem de Merito de Mato Grosso in recognition of his pioneering work in cultural expansion and musical education.
-He received the title of 'Oficial', the highest honor that the executive power can confer upon an artist in Brazil.
+He received the title of 'Oficial' the highest honor that the executive power can confer upon an artist in Brazil.